meganle414/YouTube-Music-Desktop-App/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-* An Electron.js desktop app for YouTube Music
+* An Electron.js desktop app for YouTube Music.
+Download-friendly!
+Keep your music with you even when you're offline!

 <img src="images/default.png">